dfederlein/vagrant-tower/README.md

 - An Internet connection to create the demo environment.
 - The ability to run 6 VM's on the host you are using this on.

+To install the first three requirements, please see http://docs.vagrantup.com/

 **Note:** The demo instance itself, once created, should be functional without an Internet connection.